Battle of Desio: Battle

 The Milanese had destroyed most of the fortifications in the towns of Brianza north of the city, fearing they could be used as strongpoints by the rebels and their northern ally, Como.
 They had however spared those of Desio, some 30 km north of Milan, as there converged three important trade routes from Como, Erba, and Lecco.

 On 20 January, 500 Milanese heavy cavalry moved to occupy Desio, where they would be joined by another 500 heavy cavalry which had just pushed back a rebel attack at Civate, and by some 400 infantry.
 Likely, their strategy was to attack Visconti's vanguard army, which amounted to some 1,200 men (mostly infantry and archers), easily defeating it.
 Next step was the destruction of the rebel base of Como.

-However, during the inhabitants of Desio abandoned the now hated Milanese government.
+However, during the occupation, the inhabitants of Desio abandoned the now hated Milanese government.
 Visconti (whom, according to tradition, was warned of the occasion; while others state that the Visconti attack pushed the populace to rebellion) rushed to the town before the Milanese reinforcements could arrive.

 Whether Visconti had foreknowledge, or the villagers rebelled, the fact is that at dawn on 21 January 1277 the surprise attack against the government forces succeeded and the village of Desio was captured.
 The gates were opened, and the rebels defeated the Milanese army: Francesco della Torre was killed, while his brother Napo, lord of Milan, was jailed in the Castel Baradello at Como, where he died the following year.

 Despite the minor size of the battle, Napo's capture was a fatal blow for the della Torre's party.
 The Visconti easily seized Milan and put their supporters in the most important positions, gradually strengthening their power, which lasted until the mid-15th century.